Skogarmadr/bachelor-thesis/chapters/03-ethereum.md

 # Ethereum, A Decentralized Computing Platform

-Launched in 2015, Ethereum is a decentralized software platform that enables to the developer to build their own  Smart Contracts and distributed Applications (Dapp) and allows to avoid any downtime, fraud, control or interference from a third party.
+Launched in 2015, Ethereum is a decentralized software platform that enables to the developer to build their own  Smart Contracts and \gls{dapp} and allows to avoid any downtime, fraud, control or interference from a third party.
 The basis of Ethereum was to made a platform system using Turing-complete programming language running in the blockchain instead of using the script language from Bitcoin.
 Developers can create distributed applications and publish them into the blockchain that run on the \gls{evm}.
 Ethereum work on the system of using accounts and balances in a manner called state transitions and doesn't use the \gls{gls-utxo} from Bitcoin.
 Ethereum is a programmable blockchain.

 ## Ether